Andrew1201-c/PythonScriptTest/ReadMe.txt

 Information -

 This is where i development the python parser and tools.
-Note: In development - Andrew
+For my OS